-Working between such diverse groups requires a key skill – business interpreter.
+Working between such diverse cross-functional teams requires a key skill – business interpreter.
 Business interpreters help to bridge the gap between diverse groups within an organization.
 So, what is a business interpreter?
-A typical language interpreter converts concepts from a source language to a target language.
-For example, Lucy is helping a Spanish-speaking customer explain problems she is having with a new product.
-Lucy interprets what the customer is saying into English for the non-Spanish speaking to Steve, the customer service representative.

-A business interpreter is an individual that is able to seamlessly work between multiple departments through a strong understanding of all aspects of the business; theoretical, practical, and most importantly simplistically.
+A business interpreter is an individual that is able to seamlessly work between multiple departments through a strong understanding of all aspects of the business; theoretical and practical.
 The product manager communicates from one department to another through the diverse “languages” each group “speaks”.
 This is a critical skill for product managers as we work between and with technical and non-technical groups.

 We visit dealerships and customers of our product and competitors.
 We drive our minivan and competitor products in a variety of situations.
 After weeks studying the situation, we compile all our data and start building our story for executives.
 Our first meeting with executives goes well, but they request more data to ensure this is a real problem.

 One of our first stops is with the information technology (IT) department.
-We need help gathering various sales and warranty data, as well as segment sales information to help executives understand the situation better.
+We need help gathering various sales and warranty data to help executives understand the situation better.
 We work with several data analysts by providing crucial direction for data aggregation (from multiple sources) to provide impactful insights and direction for executives.
 The goal is to help executives make an effective business decision.
-We need to communicate what executives ant to review to ensure analysts gather the correct data.
+We need to communicate what executives want to review to ensure analysts gather the correct data.